-WHAT DOES BRAKE FLUID DO FOR MY VEHICLE?
+WHAT DOES BRAKE FLUID DO?

 Playing a crucial role in the braking process, brake fluid helps transfer the movement and force created when you press down on the brake pedal.
 Extreme heat is generated when braking.
 This high heat can cause moisture to condense in the brake hydraulic system.